How Long Does Prednisone Stay In Your System: What you need to know

 Prednisone is a fast-acting drug.
 It typically starts working within an hour of intake.
 However, its effects are not immediately noticed.
 Depending on the reason your doctor prescribed it, you might begin to notice its effects from a few hours to a few days after you have started taking it.

 Moreover, there is also a delayed-release version of Prednisone available, which begins to take effect after 6 hours of intake.
-You might be wondering what is the use of this version when there are faster-acting versions available.
+You might be wondering what is the use of this version is when there are faster-acting versions available.
 It has its uses, typically in the cases of rheumatoid arthritis.
 If taken at night, it can help relieve the effects of rheumatoid arthritis by morning, usually when it is more severe.
 It also means far less frequent use of the drug.

 Half-Life of Prednisone